-- 9.1 Blank: DI water run before the calibration. - 9.2 Quality Control Check Sample (QCCS): Run once per analysis batch. - 9.3 Accuracy of calibration is checked daily with 10 and 100 μS/cm standards.
+- 9.1 Blank: DI water run before the calibration. - 9.2 Quality Control Check Sample (QCCS): Run once per analysis batch.

+- 9.3 Accuracy of calibration is checked daily with 10, 100, 1000 and 10000 μ S/cm standards (only standards within conductivity range of samples used).
 If results fall outside acceptable precision limits, the instrument is recalibrated. - 9.4 Method Detection Limit (MDL): Established for each analyte.
 Based on a one-sided 99% confidence interval (t-value) from at least seven repeated measurements of a low concentration standard.
-The t-distribution value is multiplied by the standard deviation of the population (n-1) to obtain the MDL.

-9.5 Analytical Duplicate: Separate analysis from the same sample aliquot.
+The t-distribution value is multiplied by the standard deviation of the population (n-1) to obtain the MDL. - 9.5 Analytical Duplicate: Separate analysis from the same sample aliquot.
 Run a minimum of once every analysis set.